VolkovLabs/volkovlabs.io/blog/2022-10-04-stacked-bar-graph/index.md

 # Create Stacked Bars using the Apache ECharts visualization panel

-[Sineos](https://github.com/Sineos) opened at [issue in the Apache ECharts repository](https://github.com/VolkovLabs/volkovlabs-echarts-panel/issues/47) asking for help with Stacked Bar Graph:
+[Sineos](https://github.com/Sineos) opened an [issue in the Apache ECharts repository](https://github.com/VolkovLabs/volkovlabs-echarts-panel/issues/47) asking for help with Stacked Bar Graph:
 > "I have three queries returning aggregated monthly values, which I would like to display as Stacked bar graph.
 Turning it into a simple bar graph works but dividing the data too differently styled bars just ends up with errors."

 <!--truncate-->